TSX, NYSE MKT: BXE

 in the provinces of Alberta, British Columbia and Saskatchewan.
 Common

-shares and convertible debentures of Bellatrix trade on the Toronto
+shares of Bellatrix trade on the Toronto Stock Exchange ("TSX") and on

 Forward looking statements: Certain information set forth in this news